NEW OFFICE LOCATION ALERT

-PIE advocates for high and livable wages, fair working conditions, equitable social support, and access to job training and education for immigrants and refugee.
+Partner in Employment advocates for livable wages, fair working conditions, equitable social support, and access to job training and education for immigrants and refugees.
 You can get involved by donating and following us on Facebook for news and updates on our work.
 Donations to PIE help us serve and provide stability to the immigrant and refugee community.

 Join Our Team